Journal Articles

 Domestic Violence Arrests Fall During COVID-Lockdown; 911 Calls for Police Surged

-While COVID-19-related stay-at-home orders undoubtedly saved many lives, new research highlights the effects of changes to expected police procedures and a need to better protect the vulnerable.
+While COVID-19-related stay-at-home orders undoubtedly saved many lives, new research by Jillian Carr highlights the effects of changes to expected police procedures and a need to better protect the vulnerable.

 Full story: Domestic Violence Arrests Fall During COVID-Lockdown; 911 Calls for Police Surged